MattThurling/le/README.md

 Django application with combination of web templates and Vue Components on the Front End.

-To deploy, first build frontend assets
+To run front end assets for development

 cd frontend

-npm run build
+npm run dev

 Notes:

-- At the moment, styles used in Django templates need to be referenced in StylerForDjango component, until I find a way to get Vite (and Rollup) to watch for them.
+- Was having a problem referencing front end assets so disabled cache busting hashes in Vite.

-- Was having a problem referencing front end assets so disable cache busting hashes in Vite.
+- Django templates are in the frontend folder so that style changes are picked up by Vite.